Dyl-M/music-charts/_docs/USER_VALIDATION/ISSUES_FOUND.md

 This document contains all open and pending issues discovered during user validation testing for version 1.0.0.

-## High Priority Issues

-#### [ISSUE-018] Missing YouTube Data Despite Songstats Data Availability

-**Command**: `msc run --stage enrich`

-**Description**:
-Some tracks are not being enriched with YouTube data even though minimal YouTube data appears to exist in the Songstats API response.
-The enrichment logic may be too strict in validation or may not be extracting all available YouTube data.

-**Expected Behavior**:

-- All tracks with any YouTube presence in Songstats should have YouTube data
-- YouTube data should be extracted even if minimal/incomplete
-- Tracks with no YouTube data should be clearly identified vs validation failures

-**Actual Behavior**:

-*To be documented after investigation of enrichment logs and Songstats responses*

-**Status**:

-- [x] Planned
-- [ ] In Progress
-- [ ] Fixed
-- [ ] Deferred

-**Priority**: High (affects data completeness)

-**Location in Code**:

-- `msc/pipeline/enrich.py:207-228` - YouTube data extraction and validation
-- `msc/clients/songstats.py` - YouTube video fetching from Songstats API

-**Possible Root Causes**:

-1. Validation may be too strict (requires all fields: ytb_id, views, channel_name)
-2. Songstats API may return partial YouTube data that's being rejected
-3. API response structure may vary and code doesn't handle all cases

-**Investigation Needed**:

-- Review Songstats API responses for tracks without YouTube data
-- Check if partial YouTube data exists but is rejected by validation
-- Determine if validation should be more permissive

-**Related Issues**:

-- See ISSUE-007: Enrichment Stage Failing on Empty YouTube Data (fixed, but related)

----

 ## Enhancement Requests

 *Feature requests discovered during validation*